Jordan-like characterization of automorphism groups of planar graphs: Introduction

+The problem to characterize $\Aut(\calC)$ for distinguished graph classes $\calC$ have some history.
+The family of all finite graphs is universal by the aforementioned result of Frucht~\cite{frucht}.
+The bipartite and chordal graphs~\cite[Theorem 5]{lueker1979linear} are other well-known universal families of graphs.

+On the other hand, the following very elegant description of the set of automorphism groups of trees as the smallest set of groups, closed under direct products and under wreath products with symmetric groups, is stated by Babai in~\cite[Proposition 1.15]{babai1996automorphism}.
+Some of the ideas appear already in a paper by Jordan~\cite{jordan} published in 1869, therefore we call this and similar inductive characterizations \emph{Jordan-like}.
+Denote the family of all finite trees by \tree.
+It follows that \tree is not a universal class of graphs.

-Recently, the automorphism groups of several classes of graphs were characterized; see Fig.~\ref{fig:graph_classes}.
-It was proved that interval graphs have the same automorphism groups as trees~\cite{kz}, and unit interval graphs have the same automorphism groups as disjoint unions of caterpillars~\cite{kz}.
-For permutation graphs and circle graphs~\cite{kz_full}, there are similar inductive descriptions as in Theorem~\ref{thm:jordan_trees}.
-Comparability and function graphs can realize all abstract groups even for the order dimension at most four~\cite{kz_full}.
-Understanding the structure of $\Aut(\calC)$ may lead to an effective algorithm for computation of generators of $\Aut(G)$ for a graph $G \in \calC$.
-There are two related problems of algorithmic nature which can be considered for a class $\calC$, in particular if $\calC$ is the class of planar graphs.
+Recently, $\Aut(\calC)$ was characterized for several families $\calC$ of graphs.
+For instance, it was proved that interval graphs have the same automorphism groups as trees~\cite{kz,kz_full} (also follows from~\cite{algebraic_forests}), and that the unit interval graphs have the same automorphism groups as the disjoint unions of caterpillars~\cite{kz,kz_full}.
+For permutation and circle graphs~\cite{kz_full}, there are similar Jordan-like inductive descriptions as in Theorem~\ref{thm:jordan_trees}.
+Comparability and function graphs form universal families even for the order dimension at most four~\cite{kz_full}.

-\heading{Graph Isomorphism.} This famous problem asks, whether two given graphs $G$ and $H$ are \emph{isomorphic} (the same up to a labeling).
-This problem clearly belongs to \cNP\ and it is a prime candidate for an intermediate problem between \cP\ and \cNP-complete.
-The graph isomorphism problem is related to computing automorphism groups.
-Suppose that $G$ and $H$ are connected.
-If we know permutation generators of $\Aut(G \mathbin{\dot\cup} H)$, then $G \cong H$ if and only if some generator swaps $G$ and $H$.
-Mathon~\cite{mathon1979note} proved that generators of the automorphism group can be computed using $\O(n^3)$ instances of graph isomorphism.
-For a survey, see~\cite{kkz}.
+Understanding the structure of $\Aut(\calC)$ may lead to an effective algorithm for computation of generators of $\Aut(X)$ for a graph $X \in \calC$.
+The famous \emph{graph isomorphism problem} asks, whether two given graphs $X$ and $Y$ are \emph{isomorphic}.
+This problem clearly belongs to NP\ and it is a prime candidate for an intermediate problem between P\ and NP-complete.
+The graph isomorphism problem isrelated to computing generators of the automorphism groups.
+Suppose that $X$ and $Y$ are connected graphs.
+Then $X \cong Y$ if and only if some generator in $\Aut(X\mathbin{\dot\cup}Y)$ swaps $X$ and $Y$.
+Thus, an algorithm for computing a generating set of the automorphism group of a graph gives an algorithm for solving the isomorphism problem.
+On the other side, Mathon~\cite{mathon1979note} proved that generators of the automorphism group of an $n$-vertex graph can be computed using $O(n^3)$ instances of graph isomorphism.